omniauth/omniauth-github/README.md

 # OmniAuth GitHub

-## OmniAuth is looking for a new home.
-If you are interested in taking over this project please contact jason@mobomo.com

 This is the official OmniAuth strategy for authenticating to GitHub.
 To use it, you'll need to sign up for an OAuth2 Application ID and Secret on the [GitHub Applications Page](https://github.com/settings/applications).